yashraj-shri17/NVIDIA_NIM/README.md

 > "How many projects on llm has been done by Yashraj Shrivastava"

 **AI Response:**
-> "Yashraj Shrivastava has worked on 2 projects involving Large Language Models (LLMs).
+> "Yashraj Shrivastava has done 2 projects on LLMs using LangChain, FAISS, and NVIDIA AI Endpoints."
-These projects were developed using modern LLM tech stacks, including:

-LangChain for building retrieval-augmented pipelines and conversational chains.

-FAISS for vector database and semantic search.

-NVIDIA AI Endpoints for embeddings and inference.

-Streamlit for creating interactive user interfaces.

-These projects demonstrate practical applications of LLMs in building intelligent, resume-querying assistants and AI-driven solutions."

 ---